+Students participating in the Commencement ceremony must wear academic regalia (caps, gowns and hoods).
 Regalia will be available for purchase during the Grad Fair events.
-The MCV Campus Grad Fair is scheduled for Oct.
-8 at the Barnes & Noble @ VCU Medical Center from 12 to 6 p.m.
-The Monroe Park Campus Grad Fair is scheduled for Oct.
-9-10 at the Monroe Park Barnes & Noble @ VCU from 10 a.m. to 6 p.m.
+The MCV Campus Grad Fair is scheduled on March 11 at the Barnes & Noble @ VCU Medical Center from noon to 6 p.m.
+The Monroe Park Campus Grad Fair is scheduled on March 12 and 13 at the Monroe Park Barnes & Noble @ VCU from 10 a.m. to 6 p.m.

-Following the Grad Fair, regalia will be available for purchase at the Barnes & Noble @ VCU on your respective campus.
-If you are unable to attend the Grad Fair or visit your bookstore, please order your regalia online at balfour.com/vcu beginning Oct.
-11. Shipping charges will apply to all online orders.
-Academic regalia will not be available at the Commencement ceremony.
+Following the Grad Fair, regalia will be available for purchase at the Barnes & Noble @ VCU on the Monroe Park and MCV campuses.
+If you are unable to attend the Grad Fair or visit the bookstore, please order your regalia online at balfour.com/vcu beginning March 14.
+Shipping charges will apply to all internet orders.
+Caps and gowns will not be available at the Commencement ceremony.
+Caps and gowns will not be available at the Commencement ceremony.

 In addition to being the place where you will receive your cap and gown, the Grad Fair will feature many other services and activities.
-Representatives from various departments and offices will be available during the Grad Fair to help you prepare for graduation, including: VCU Alumni, the Office of Continuing and Professional Education, and VCU Career Services.
-During the Grad Fair you can also have your first graduation photo taken in full regalia, order graduation announcements, select an official VCU class ring and purchase graduation accessories.
+Representatives from various departments and offices will be available during the Grad Fair to help you prepare for graduation, including VCU Alumni, the University Career Center, the Graduate School and many more.
+During the Grad Fair, you can also have your first graduation photo taken in full regalia, order graduation announcements, select an official VCU class ring and purchase graduation accessories.

-Commemorate your graduation year with a $20.18 class gift and make a difference for those following in your footsteps.
+Commemorate your graduation year with a $20.19 class gift and make a difference for those following in your footsteps.
 This is your chance to give back to VCU as a soon-to-be alumnus.
-Join your classmates in supporting the university and create a lasting legacy for the Class of 2018.
-Make your gift online at go.vcu.edu/2018classgift.
+Join your classmates in supporting the university and create a lasting legacy for the Class of 2019.
+Make your gift online at go.vcu.edu/2019classgift.